ovh/docs/pages/cloud/storage/file_storage/nas_nfs/guide.en-asia.md

 ### NFS3/NFS4

 The HA-NAS solution supports NFS3 and NFS4 protocols.
-We will explain how they are used.
+This section explains how they are used.

-**What happens if the version is not specified during the NFS command?**
+**What happens if the NFS version is not specified inside the mount command?**

 In this case, your NFS client will try to connect directly to the latest version supported by it.<br>
 But you can also choose whether you prefer to use NFS3 or NFS4: